alexconerly/Cryptocurrencies/README.md

 ![](images_for_readme/split_df2.png)

-Since the unsupervised learning models required all data input to be numerical, the pandas "get_dummmies" method was employed on the algorithm and prooftype columns to create "dummy" numerical columns.
+Since the unsupervised learning models required all data input to be numerical, the pandas "get_dummmies" method was employed on the categorical columns to create numerical columns for each unique value.
 Finally, the dataframe was scaled using the StandardScaler method from scikit-learn's library.

 ---------
 ## Principal Component Analysis